geomatics-io/ObjectListView/docs/recipes.rst

 the IDE, and then call `tlist.GenerateAspectGetters()`.
 This can (should?) handle aspects of arbitrary complexity, like "Parent.HomeAddress.Phone.AreaCode".

-This allows the convience of reflection, but the speed of hand-written `AspectGetters`.
+This allows the convenience of reflection, but the speed of hand-written `AspectGetters`.

 .. _recipe-treelistview: